Kagami/boram/README.md

 ### Linux

 Download [latest release](https://github.com/Kagami/boram/releases), unpack and run `./boram`.
 You need to have python, ffmpeg and libmpv installed.
 ffmpeg 3.x is required by default.
 Run `mv libffmpeg.so.56 libffmpeg.so` if you have ffmpeg 2.x.
+Run `mv libffmpeg-xenial.so.56 libffmpeg.so` if you use Ubuntu 16.04.

 ## License